529 College Savings Plans

 Typically, each plan gives you a number of investment options that allow you to invest in various mutual fund and exchange-traded fund portfolios.
 Some college savings plans offer age-based fund portfolios.
 When the child is younger, the portfolio typically invests mostly in stock funds, which carry a higher risk, but higher return potential.
 As your child grows older, the asset allocation becomes increasingly conservative as it gradually shifts to bond funds and other fixed-income funds.

 Many states also offer non-age-based investment options, allowing you to select portfolios with conservative, moderate and aggressive asset allocations.
 Some states also offer investment options that allow you to invest in certificates of deposits whose interest rates are linked to an index that measures the average cost of college tuition.

-The IRS allows you to change your investment options once every calendar year in a college savings plan and when there is a change in designated beneficiary.
+The IRS allows you to change your investment options twice every calendar year in a college savings plan and when there is a change in designated beneficiary.

 Investing in college savings plans does come with some risk.
 Unlike prepaid tuition plans, they don't lock in tuition prices.
 Nor does the state back or guarantee the investments.
 There also is the risk with most college savings plan investment options that you may lose money, or your investment may not grow enough to pay for college.
 For example, if you choose a plan option that invests in stock mutual funds, chances are that your invested funds' annual performance will mirror the trends of the stock market.
 Thus, you may lose money during a declining market.

 All 529 college savings plans have fees and expenses.
 Not only do these charges vary among 529 plans, but also they can vary within a single plan.
 Like mutual funds, a single college savings plan may offer more than one “class” of shares to investors.
 Often referred to as A, B or C classes, units or fee structures, each class has different fees and expenses.
 You can look at the offering document to see if a particular college savings plan offers more than one class.